PADI Advanced Open Water – Continue Your Diving Journey in Sydney

 Practical Training

-- Day 2: Two boat dives (including Magic Point) to apply deep & boat skills
+• Day 2: Two boat dives, including Magic Point where possible, to apply deep & boat diving skills

 Important Conditions

-- Open Water certification (PADI, ISC, SSI, RAID, SDI or equivalent)
+• Open Water certification from PADI, SSI, RAID, SDI, ISC or equivalent

-- Dive medical may be required in some circumstances
+• Dive medical may be required in certain circumstances

 *Policy sub-limits and excess apply while under instructor supervision.